ReconnectedCC/docs/src/content/docs/mods/Re-Plethora/entity-sensor.md

 ![Block Scanner](../../../../assets/replethora/entity_sensor.png)

 ## Basic usage
 The entity sensor provides many nifty methods, but .sense() is definitely the one to get started with.
 After all, it’s what the sensor does best!
-This finds all entities within 32 blocks of the sensor and reports some very basic information about them.
+This finds all entities within sensor range (taxicab distance) and reports some very basic information about them.
 ```lua
 local sensor = peripheral.wrap(--[[ whatever ]])
 for _, entity in pairs(sensor.sense()) do